 |For Xojo Cloud, you must provide the full URL, including "index.cgi".
 For example: http://demos.xojo.com/EEWS/index.cgi/special/GetAllCustomers|

-This example demonstrates how to use this event for session-specific communication.
+This code demonstrates how to use this event for session-specific communication.
 The session identifier will need to be passed as part of the url, either as part of the path itself, or in the query parameters.
 In the case of this example, the session identifier will be part of the path itself.

 The first part of this example is the action event of a button.
 We have added a property to Session called RandomValue.
 The button will create a random number and assign it to this property, inform the user which number was chosen, then display a url inside the /special path.